gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 Bosses often encourage workers to talk to them directly about workplace issues, insisting their "door is always open" and that no one will be reprimanded for sharing concerns.
-A well-worn tactic everywhere from the game industry to companies like Wal-Mart or Amazon[^22], this "open door policy" sounds harmless on the surface.
+A well-worn tactic everywhere from the game industry to companies like Wal-Mart or Amazon[^23], this "open door policy" sounds harmless on the surface.

 In fact, **this is the number one way management maintains full control over information flow in the workplace **and ensure they are able to nip any seed of organizing in the bud.
 They'll say they are here to help and are genuinely concerned about your well-being.
-But the catch is that** it's a way to ensure workers only ever interact with management alone, as isolated and disempowered individuals, instead of turning to their coworkers for support and solidarity**.
+But the catch is that **it's a way to ensure workers only ever interact with management alone** as isolated and disempowered individuals, instead of turning to their coworkers for support and solidarity.
 Bosses will make vague promises and excuses, reassuring you that your issues are taken seriously and will be addressed eventually, while also instructing you to keep things quiet and only ever discuss the issue in question directly with